 No need to report any of these, thanks!

-There’s a long-standing bug in macOS 11 “Big Sur” where Safari keeps “forgetting” about Content Blockers; even if everything is setup correctly, Wipr will have no effect on websites, including the
+There’s a long-standing bug that appeared in macOS 11 “Big Sur”, and survives to this day, where Safari keeps “forgetting” about Content Blockers; even if everything is setup correctly, Wipr will have no effect on websites, including the

 The extensions will still appear in Safari’s